-Santos, just hop away from Cais do Sodré, where you’ll catch the train to travel from Lisbon to Cascais from, is an up and coming area of Lisbon that is becoming increasingly popular.
+Santos, just a hop away from Cais do Sodré is an up and coming area of Lisbon that is becoming increasingly popular.

 The area has seen a boom in renovations happening and it has become somewhat of a hip and happening area with lots of boutiques, restaurants and bars popping up.
 All this whilst still retaining a very individual feel.

-Santos is also becoming rather popular with expats moving to Lisbon too!
+I must be honest this area is also rather popular with expats moving to Lisbon too!
 It is just out of reach of the main tourist centre but still has good train, bus and tram connections either way.
-There are plans underway for an extension of the metro line, which may see the area being connected to the main underground system, but this may still take some years to realise.
+There are plans underway for an extension of the metro line too which may see the area is connected to the main underground system, but this may take some years to realise.

 Talking about up and coming areas, Anjos and Graça, in my mind are two areas to keep an eye on.
-Anjos with it’s beautiful and colourful art deco architecture is seeing renovations happening all round.
-Unfortunately, as some would argue, this also largely as a result of gentrification and many foreign buyers snapping up property to turn it into lucrative Airbnb’s.
-But either way there’s still something very unique and special about the area.
+Anjos with its beautiful and colourful art deco architecture is seeing renovations happening all around.
+Unfortunately, as some would argue, this also largely a result of gentrification and many foreign buyers snapping up property to turn it into lucrative Airbnb’s.
+But either way, there’s still something very unique and special about the area.

-Graça is also one of the older Lisbon neighbourhood, offering up its own unique appeal too.
-A beautiful old worldly neighbourhood with something to explore around every corner.
+Graça is also one of the older Lisbon neighbourhood, offering up its own unique appeal.
+A beautiful old worldly neighbourhood with something new around every corner.
 Be sure not to miss my favourite Lisbon viewpoint, the Miradouro Sophia de Mello Breyner Andresen.
-But get there early to try avoid the crowds, and enjoy a drink at the kiosk whilst you take in the stunning views over Lisbon!
+But get there early and enjoy a drink at the kiosk whilst you take in the stunning views over Lisbon!

 As much as there is so much to see and do in and around Belém, it wouldn’t necessarily be my first choice of location in terms of where to stay in Lisbon.
-I have to say, it’s a little way out from the centre and requires you catch either a tram, a bus or the overland train.
-And it’s just not practical when you can stay in a far more central neighbourhood and easily get around by foot.
+To be honest, it’s a little way out from the centre and requires you to catch either a tram, a bus or the overland train.
+And it’s just not practical when you can stay in a far more central neighbourhood and easily get around on foot.

 But of course, with so much around the area, it’s still definitely worthwhile visiting.
 Many city sightseeing buses do pass along this area too, so stop off here if you plan on taking a tour.

 Lisbon has so much to offer by way of its various unique and beautiful neighborhoods.
 Each with its own identity and feel.
-If this is your first-time visiting Lisbon then I would highly recommend staying more central, perhaps in Chiado or Baixa for instance.
-But of course you may find another of the areas listed above just as appealing.
-I would suggest you plan carefully, consider what you want to see and do and then locate yourself in the best area that fits that brief.
+If this is your first time visiting Lisbon then I would highly recommend staying more central, perhaps in Chiado or Baixa for instance.

 Please feel free to share your thoughts by commenting on this post.
 I would love to hear from you and in doing so also hopefully help other travellers along the way too!